 Sedation Dentistry in Vienna, VA for Dental Anxiety

-If you or a loved one have dental fear or anxiety, please contact our dental office before your next appointment so that we can accommodate you.
+If you or a loved one have dental fear or anxiety, please contact our dental office before your next appointment.
+We do our best to accommodate every patient.
 We will only recommend dental sedation after evaluating your specific needs.
 Dr. Gerald will gather your medical history and listen to your fears to help determine the right treatment for you.

-Our dentist office is a judgement-free zone.
-You can trust us to work one-on-one with you to help you get the dental care you need.
-In addition to utilizing dental sedation, we will keep you well informed on everything we do.
+Our dentist’s office is a judgment-free zone.
+You can trust us to work one-on-one to help you get dental care.
+In addition to utilizing dental sedation, we will keep you well-informed on everything we do.
 We have learned that when patients know what to expect, their anxiety and fears go away.

 Dental Sedation FAQs